gmetais/sw-remove-cookies/README.md

 Note that it will only work:
 - on **HTTPS**
 - on <a href="http://caniuse.com/serviceworkers" target="_blank">compatible browsers</a>
-- not on the first page load because the worker is not yet active, only for the second page and the others
+- not on the first page load because the worker is not yet active, only for the next pages

-## Install
+## Installation

 Host the `remove-cookies-worker.js` script on your domain (no cross-domain allowed).